Gauged Linear Sigma Model in Geometric Phases. I: Abstract

 \section{Abstract}

-We construct a cohomological field theory for a gauged linear sigma model space in a geometric phase, using the method of gauge theory and differential geometry.
-The cohomological field theory is expected to match the Gromov--Witten theory of the classical vacuum up to a change of variable, and is expected to match various other algebraic geometric constructions.
+We construct correlation functions a gauged linear sigma model space in the geometric phase and prove that they satisfy the splitting axioms of the cohomological field theory.
+The method we use is from symplectic geometry and gauge theory, rather than algebraic geometry.
+These correlation functions are expected to match the Gromov--Witten invariants of the classical vacuum up to a change of variable, and is expected to match various other algebraic geometric constructions.